alhaynes82/qt_widgetstyler/README.md

 # qt_widgetstyler
-QtWidgetStyler is a small Python class intended to make the dynamic styling of Qt widgets via either PySide or PyQt a simpler task.
+qt_widgetstyler is a small Python class intended to make the dynamic styling of Qt widgets via either PySide or PyQt a simpler task.

 ### Usage